 Flowers make us feel good.
 You don’t need a degree in botany to know that.
 Their bursts of color and intoxicating aroma have a way of brightening our mood, whether enlivening a garden or jazzing up a kitchen table.

 So, it’s no wonder that one of Buffalo’s newest entrepreneurs wanted to build her business around them.
-Samantha Reidy’s passion for beautiful blooms blossomed into a full-blown business – the Petal Pusher — last year, but rather than set down roots with a brick-and-mortar location, she opted for four wheels.
-But not just any four wheels – a tricked-out half van/half bus VW Transporter.
+Samantha Reidy’s passion for beautiful blooms blossomed into a full-blown business – the Petal Pusher — in 2019, but rather than set down roots with a brick-and-mortar location, she opted for four wheels.
+But not just any four wheels – a tricked-out half van/half bus VW Transporter lovingly named Stella.

 “I feel like vintage cars always get people excited, especially Volkswagens which have always been, in my opinion, associated with fun,” said Reidy.